 Brittany Davidson, MD has an interest in clinical trials, patient preferences in cancer care and novel therapeutic agents.

-Laura Havrilesky, MD is involved in examining cost-effectiveness of various interventions in Gynecologic Oncology.
+Laura Havrilesky, MD, MHSc is involved in examining cost-effectiveness of various interventions in Gynecologic Oncology.
 This includes consideration of the relative value of care and patient preferences.

 The gynecologic oncology fellowship program at Duke is designed to enable fellows to attain subspecialty certification.
 This training includes high volume clinical services as well as opportunities to train in both clinical and laboratory research to prepare for an academic career in gynecologic oncology.